bahrus/p-et-alia/README.md

 > import('https://unpkg.com/xtal-shell@0.0.21/$hell.js');

-The loaded library will make writing debuggin your p-et-alia based applications easier, and figuring out how to add connections between components as well.
+The loaded library will make debugging your p-et-alia based applications easier, and figuring out how to add connections between components as well.

 <details>
     <summary>Debugging Support</summary>